ybressler/big-data-workshop-may-2024/README.md

 ## Compressing data
 Compressing the data decreases its size by 10X.
 We can compress it when writing directly in polars using `pgzip.open(...)`.
 (Note: `pgzip` is the parallel implementation of `gzip`.)

+## Resources:
+This article is inspiration: [Python One Billion Row Challenge — From 10 Minutes to 4 Seconds](https://medium.com/towards-data-science/python-one-billion-row-challenge-from-10-minutes-to-4-seconds-0718662b303e)